jasa-acs/repro-guide/index.md

-# The JASA ACS Reproducibility Guide
+# The JASA Reproducibility Guide

 As of September 2016, all submissions to JASA Applications and Case Studies must include code, data, and the workflow to reproduce the work presented.

+As of September 2021, all invited revisions to JASA (both Applications & Case Studies and Theory & Methods) must include code, data, and the workflow to reproduce the work presented.
+We encourage but do not require that initial submissions include the code, data, and workflow.

-These web pages provide guidance on reproducibility for authors and reviewers in JASA ACS.
+These web pages provide guidance on reproducibility for authors and reviewers in JASA.

 ## Guidance for authors